digitalillusion/gatsby-plugin-silverghost/README.md

 When the plugin is installed in local_modules, you can install and start the examples from theiir respective folders:

  - [minimal](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/minimal): Demonstrating how reductions accumulate into redux state according to action parameters
- - [list](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/list): Demonstrating how reduction split into redux state, initialization through URL parameters and list filtering, sorting and pagination
+ - [list](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/list): Demonstrating how reductions split into redux state, initialization through URL parameters and list filtering, sorting and pagination

 License
 --